 The 6 Steps of the OBF Application Process

-If you are considering OBF to help finance your 2013-2014 energy efficiency projects, make sure to carefully review the program information (See “New OBF Policy Changes effective November 18, 2013” below) as there are changes designed to:
+If you are considering On-Bill Financing, carefully review all the program information below (including “New OBF Policy Changes effective September 1, 2017”) as there are changes designed to:

 - Assure alignment with similar programs offered by other California investor-owned utilities, as required by the California Public Utilities Commission (CPUC).